jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 rpmfusion-free-release-32.noarch.rpm
 ```

 If you are using CentOS or RHEL you need to first install the **EL-Repo** before the RPMFusion, but not for Fedora.
 No it isn't Spanish for *"the repo"*, but stands for Enterprise Linux Repo--located at [http://elrepo.org/tiki/tiki-index.php](http://elrepo.org/tiki/tiki-index.php "El-repo").
 The ELRepo Project focuses on hardware related packages to enhance your experience with Enterprise Linux.
 This includes filesystem drivers, graphics drivers, network drivers, sound drivers, webcam and video drivers.
 This book will not focus on the RHEL update and RPM repos but I wanted to make you aware of it.

-Once those RPMFusion repos have been added you can now retry the example above and install, FFMpeg, Denyhosts, and Links.
+Once those RPMFusion repos have been added you can now retry the example above and install `FFMpeg`, `Denyhosts`, and `Links`.
 Unlike Ubuntu and Debian where we need to update the repositories - DNF and YUM will auto handle that.

 > __Example Usage:__ You can install additional packages now that you have the RPMFusion repos added.
 Try to install links the web browser that failed when we tried to install it.
 The command is ```sudo dnf install links```.
 The command ```sudo dnf remove links``` will uninstall it.
 The command ```sudo dnf upgrade``` will upgrade all packages that have updates pending.
 You can now use DNF to [upgrade your system](http://fedoraproject.org/wiki/DNF_system_upgrade "upgrade") as well.
 These are the series of commands to install the DNF upgrade plugin and then execute the process.

 * ```sudo dnf update --refresh```
 * ```sudo dnf install dnf-plugin-system-upgrade```